cloudquery/docs/docs/developers/sdk/provider/configuration.md

 	Config func() Config
 	// Logger to call, this logger is passed to the serve.Serve Client, if not define Serve will create one instead.
 	Logger hclog.Logger
-	// Migrations embedded and passed by the provider to upgrade between versions Migrations embed.FS
 	// ErrorClassifier allows the provider to classify errors it produces during table execution, and return them as diagnostics to the user.
 	// Classifier function may return empty slice if it cannot meaningfully convert the error into diagnostics.
 In this case
 	// the error will be converted by the SDK into diagnostic at ERROR level and RESOLVING type.